 Drastic measures To be utilized only when you are really broke or need to save an huge amount of money

 Twin beds, dial-up internet and casseroles every night for dinner.
 But it’s (probably) rent free.
 I’m sure you’ll save everyone’s sanity by helping around the house, not bringing boys home from the bar as 2 am and setting some parameters before you move in, right?

 Drastic?
 Yes.
 Effective?
 Definitely.
 After the first six months when I spent all my money on Ikea furniture and t-shirts with terrible Engrish, I saved $1,000 a month.
 Really!
 With no effort and no impact on my swanky quality of life.

 It should be noted that this doesn’t hold true for ESL in all Asian countries – I’d hazard the guess that you’d have the most luck in Japan, Taiwan, Korea and Hong Kong.
 Correct me if I’m wrong!

 Take Part in Medical Studies

 My goodness but this is drastic, no?
 I’ve never done these myself but I have several friends who financed large chunks of college with medical studies – and they still have all their limbs and appear to be fertile!
 Of course, if you’re going to do these exercise caution, do heaps of research and start small.

 P.S.
 I would be remiss in my role as pseudo-financial advisor is I didn’t make the point that you really shouldn’t buy trips/cars/houses that you can’t afford (I’m looking at you, America’s housing crisis).
-I know that those shoes are calling your name, but if the choice is between groceries and green peep-toes, be a grown up.
-A girl can’t live on patent leather alone.
+I know that those shoes are calling your name, but if the choice is between groceries and green cute boots, be a grown up.
+A human can’t live on patent leather alone.